You will be automatically logged-out if you remain inactive on the site.

 UTA FAREPAY cards can be loaded with any amount on the card ranging from a minimum of $5 to a maximum of $500.

-Reduced fare UTA FAREPAY cards for seniors 65 and older and persons with disabilities are available at UTA Customer Service Centers.
-Proof of qualification required, for details, click here.
+Applications for reduced fare UTA FAREPAY cards are available for seniors 65 and older, persons with disabilities, youth 6-18, and low-income qualifying persons are available online.
+Proof of qualification required.
+For details, click here.

 You can purchase UTA FAREPAY cards online with a debit or credit card.
 You can also purchase cards at select retailers and UTA Customer Service centers with cash, credit or debit cards.